 For a complete understanding of rules for determining your Indiana residency, review the official IU-wide policy statement.

-Students who reside in Bullitt, Jefferson, Meade, Oldham, Shelby, Trimble, and Spencer counties in Kentucky are eligible for the resident fee rate under a reciprocity agreement between the states of Indiana and Kentucky.
+Students who reside in Bullitt, Henry, Jefferson, Meade, Oldham, Shelby, Trimble, and Spencer counties in Kentucky are eligible for the resident fee rate under a reciprocity agreement between the states of Indiana and Kentucky.
 Classification as a reciprocity student is initially determined by the admissions process, based on students’ answers to questions on the admissions application.
 Classifications may be appealed to the campus Registrar completing the Reciprocity Student Form.

 The rules and principles for determining who is eligible for reciprocity classification are the same as used for determining Indiana residency.
 Where in policy statement it references “Indiana,” think “one of the qualifying counties in Kentucky.”